2000Bel/Cinema_club/README.md

 	•	Accessibility & UI: The app follows accessibility standards with readable contrast, alt text for images, and styled buttons throughout.

 >>Tech Stack
-	•	Backend: Django, Python, PostgreSQL
+	•	Backend: Django, Python3, PostgreSQL
 	•	Frontend: HTML, CSS, Django Templates
 	•	Authentication: Django Sessions
-	•	Deployment: [Deployment platform, e.g., Render or Heroku]
+	•	Deployment: [Heroku]
-	•	Version Control: Git & GitHub
+	•	Version Control: GitHub

 ## Next steps:
-1. Include a calendar to be able to date each task
-2. Include more images
-3. Include a trash can to store deleted tasks
+Next Steps: Future Enhancements for Movie Buff
+	1. User Profiles Favorites
+	•	Allow users to “like” or favorite movies and actors, storing that relationship in a new model.
+	2. Search and Filter Functionality
+	•	Implement a search bar to look up movies or actors by name, genre, or release year.
+	3. Movie Reviews and Ratings
+	•	Display average ratings and most reviewed movies.
+	4. Comments Section
+	•	Add a commenting system where users can discuss specific movies.
+	5. Responsive Design Improvements
+	•	Refine the mobile experience with additional responsive CSS and test across various screen sizes.
+	6. Image Hosting and Optimization
+	•	Integrate an external image hosting service (like Cloudinary) for better image handling and performance.

 # Django CRUD App Project - Evaluation Checklist